ucan-wg/invocation/README.md

 ### 3.2 DAG-JSON Examples

-Interactig with an HTTP API
+Interacting with an HTTP API:

 ``` json
 {